Genomind Drug Interaction Guide™

 Knowing how drugs might interact is important to patient safety and efficacy.
 Now there’s an easy way to know how they may interact with patient genotypes as well as with other drugs: G-DIG, the Genomind Drug Interaction Guide.

-A complimentary addition for clinicians who use Genecept, G-DIG is a patient-specific tool designed to assist clinicians in checking gene-drug AND drug-drug interactions when prescribing medications.
+A complimentary addition for clinicians who use the Genomind Genecept Assay, G-DIG is a patient-specific tool designed to assist clinicians in checking gene-drug AND drug-drug interactions when prescribing medications.
 G-DIG allows clinicians to:

 - Choose from among the most commonly prescribed psychotropic and non-psychotropic medications to see how certain drugs might interact with the patient’s individual pharmacokinetic profile (gene-drug interactions)